Noah-Houghton/cs182-poker-player/README.md

 - [ ] gather data!

 ## To Verify
-- [ ] make sure that players have to ante (I don't think they do atm despite my best efforts) -> going to try implementing an ante function instead of having it as a bet
+- [ ] make sure that players have to ante
 - [ ] no infinite games where n-1 players immediately fold

 ## Kyle